Wyntuition/spotify-api-python/README.md

 ### 2. Try some API calls with the included Python scripts

-Install Python3 if you don't have it, and try these examples of some of the scripts:
+Install Python3 if you don't have it, as well as these libraries, `pip install spotipy simplejson`, and try these examples of some of the scripts:

 #### Save your top tracks to a file (short, medium and long term)